benitomartin/bank-churn-classification/README.md

 The first step of the project involved a comprehensive analysis of the dataset, including its columns and distribution.
 The idea was to identify correlations, outliers and the need to perform feature engineering.

-The dataset contains ten real-valued features  that are computed for each cell nucleus:
+The train dataset contains information on bank customers who either left the bank or continue to be a customer (target column Exited).
+There are in total 14 columns, mostly numerical with 3 categorical columns:

 - `CustomerId`: A unique identifier for each customer